-The Standing Committee of the Synod are responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards - Reduced Disclosure Requirements and the Australian Charities and Not-for-profits Commission Act 2012, and for such internal control as the Standing Committee determine is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
+The Standing Committee of the Synod are responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards - AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and the ACNC Act, and for such internal control as the Standing Committee determine is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the Standing Committee is responsible for assessing the Synod's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Standing Committee either intend to liquidate the Synod or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the Standing Committee are responsible for assessing the Synod's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Standing Committee either intend to liquidate the Synod or to cease operations, or have no realistic alternative but to do so.

-The Standing Committee is responsible for overseeing the Synod's financial reporting process.
+The Standing Committee are responsible for overseeing the Synod's financial reporting process.